UClone-AI/uclone_contents/simple_rag.md

 Once you've configured your AI, click the "Continue" button to finalize the creation process.
 Your RAG-enabled AI will then be ready to interact with users, drawing upon the provided reference data to generate informed and relevant responses.

+## 4. Agentic RAG:

+UClone provide document search tools.
+Add instruction on your Clone to utilize agent RAG workflow.
+Your clone will automatically search documents when it is necessary based upon conversation context.
+Take a look at the [Using Tools in UClone](./uclone_toolsd)

 If you have further questions, please contact the UClone Help Desk: [https://chat.uclone.net/uclone/messages/@uclone_help_desk](https://chat.uclone.net/uclone/messages/@uclone_help_desk)

 [UClone Introduction](https://docs.uclone.net/)